ChanLiang/CONNER/README.md

 Please stay tuned, updates will be coming soon.

 ## Citation
+If you find our work helpful in your research, please consider citing our paper:
 ```
 @misc{chen2023factuality,
       title={Beyond Factuality: A Comprehensive Evaluation of Large Language Models as Knowledge Generators},